VinishUchiha/bezos/README.md

 - Supports all the OpenAI Gym env
 - I added all the Vizdoom envs as well (look into kits/)
 - Supports the marLo env [Github](https://github.com/crowdAI/marLo) (look into kits/)
+- A bunch of useful OpenAI Gym wrappers.
+Includes frame skipping, RGB→Grayscale, cropping, and many more. (look into envs.py)

 ### Built With
 The framework uses Pytorch to do all the deep learning stuff, numpy, and OpenAI Gym